4eburator/crowdstrike/README.md

 *Service endpoint (from docker):* http://127.0.0.1:80

+**TEST STRATEGY**
+These tests below I'd like to add in real-life scenario:
+- functional tests
+- performance/scalability tests
+- security tests

 **POTENTIAL PROBLEMS AND IMPROVEMENTS**
 - hostnames and ip addresses are not normalized and are considered as independent entities;
 It can be improved by converting the hostnames into ip addresses just after 'nmap' tool call and before saving the scan result into storage
+-
 - support of new type of storage (document-oriented database) can be added and database service can be launched from docker-compose together with web-service

-CONFIG:
-- nmap: /usr/local/bin/nmap
-- logging
-- history: storage_connection: file://~/crowdstrike/history
-- clean

-STORAGE:
-key:  hostname / ip
-value:
- - scan_id
- - timestamp
- - result_code
- - scan_result

-TODO (further development):
-- authentication oauth
-- new storage type support
-- testing
+- storage clean-up process should be added in order to remote outdated scan results